 At Tezzaron we use a radically different manufacturing flow to enable a radically different device architecture.

-Our primary product is 3D memory.
+Our primary focus has been on 3D memory for a very simple reason.
+A RAM is a very regular device that is a perfect candidate for process development.
 Our flagship device is our 4th generation 3D memory subsystem, designated DiRAM4™.
 We recognized years ago that traditional economics of semiconductor process development were becoming unmanageable and that the processes themselves were becoming more and more fragmented and specialized.
 Both of these primary trends are working against the industry’s fundamental desire to bring more functionality into a single package.
 The most glaring example has been DRAM.
 The specialized process used to build DRAM bits is simply awful when it comes to building high speed logic circuits.
-Conversely, building DRAM bits with high performance logic processes (eDRAM) has proven very difficult and expensive…and the memory bits themselves are large and leaky.
+Conversely, building DRAM bits with high performance logic processes (eDRAM) has proven very difficult and expensive…the memory bits themselves are large and leaky.
 As the industry demands higher and higher performance memory with more and more logical capability, matters have gotten really out of hand.
 What may be even worse is that due to these same problems, commodity DRAM products devote remarkably little of their die space to actual storage anymore.
 The problem is only getting worse as time goes on.
 So Tezzaron has elected to go a different direction.

-At Tezzaron we build our devices in many layers on many wafers, so we can use the right tool for each job.
+At Tezzaron we build our devices in many layers on many wafers, so we can use the right wafer process for each job.
 We use a high performance CMOS process to build high performance logic circuits like sense amps, write drivers, and decoders.
 We use a DRAM process to build memory storage bits.
 We use cheaper, larger feature-size processes when they offer the right capabilities at a good cost, and we reserve expensive advanced processes for when they are needed.
 We use that mix of processes to build a single, highly optimized device.
+Given the industry demand for complex SOC products and the relentless trend towards process specialization as we try to continue lithographic shrinks, we believe a heterogeneous stacking approach is critical to industry progress.

 DiRAM™ is our product name for “Dis-integrated Random Access Memory.”
 Every other vendor in history has built memory devices on a single wafer, but Tezzaron separates (dis-integrates) the elements of a memory device in order to build them on separate wafers.
 Some wafers contain mostly bit cells; others contain mostly high-speed logic circuits, etc. The bit layers are stacked onto a logic layer (the “controller”) that contains sense amps, write drivers, address decoders, and other elements that read and write the memory bits.
 Under all that we attach another logic layer (the “I/O layer”) that translates the signals from the controller into whatever voltage and protocol is needed by off-chip devices (processor, FPGA, optical link, etc.).